 Complications, including fatal events, occurred in patients who received allogeneic HSCT after OPDIVO.
 Outcomes were evaluated in 17 patients from CheckMate 205 and 039, who underwent allogeneic HSCT after discontinuing OPDIVO (15 with reduced-intensity conditioning, 2 with myeloablative conditioning).
 Thirty-five percent (6/17) of patients died from complications of allogeneic HSCT after OPDIVO.
 Five deaths occurred in the setting of severe or refractory GVHD.
 Grade 3 or higher acute GVHD was reported in 29% (5/17) of patients.
 Hyperacute GVHD was reported in 20% (n=2) of patients.
 A steroid-requiring febrile syndrome, without an identified infectious cause, was reported in 35% (n=6) of patients.
-Two cases of encephalitis were reported: Grade 3 (n=1) lymphocytic encephalitis.
+Two cases of encephalitis were reported: Grade 3 (n=1) lymphocytic encephalitis without an identified infectious cause, and Grade 3 (n=1) suspected viral encephalitis.
 Hepatic veno-occlusive disease (VOD) occurred in one patient, who received reduced-intensity conditioned allogeneic SCT and died of GVHD and multi-organ failure.
-Other cases of hepatic VOD after reduced-intensity conditioned allogeneic HSCT and ePD-1 receptor blocking antibody before transplantation.
+Other cases of hepatic VOD after reduced-intensity conditioned allogeneic HSCT have also been reported in patients with lymphoma who received a PD-1 receptor blocking antibody before transplantation.
 Cases of fatal hyperacute GVHD have also been reported.
 These complications may occur despite intervening therapy between PD-1 blockade and allogeneic HSCT.